glowkeeper/P3D/docs/labs/week3Session2.md

 ![](./images/physicsProperties.png)

+_Figure 1: Unity's physics properties_

 ### Rigidbodies

-_Figure 1: Unity's physics properties_

 Figure 2 shows that a _RigidBody_ is the main component that enables physical behaviour for a _GameObject_.
+A _RigidBody_ is a term borrowed from the realworld - it is an idealised object that does not deform under the influence of external forces; instead, it maintains its shape and size, making it ideal for analysing mechanical systems in physics and engineering, and also for modelling idealised physical systems in Unity.
+A unity _RigidBody_ also detects and resolves collisions between colliders (see below).

 Since a _Rigidbody_ component is responsible for the movement of the _GameObject_ to which it attached, you shouldn't try to move the _GameObject_ by changing its _Transform_ properties in a script (we'll look at scripting later in the module).
 Instead, you should [apply forces to push the GameObject](https://docs.unity3d.com/Manual/RigidbodiesOverview.html) and let the physics engine calculate the results.

 ![](./images/rigidBody.png)